pedrolp85/python_pair_programming/README.md

 ## How to start a new kata

+Please create a new branch of this project including the date of the session

+    git checkout -b pair_session_19.05.2023

-start a new section on this file using the last section as template introduce name, link, description to the problem you want to solve and a happy path test with examples
+Start a new section on this file using the last section as template introduce name, link, description to the problem you want to solve and a happy path test with examples